Rémi Belliveau. Hier semble si loin / Chapitre 4 / Jean Dularge

 1 This story unfolds over five chapters: Chapter 1.
 When the sun says hello to the mountains of Kent County: the old-timey music of The Bunkhouse Boys & Shirley; Chapter 2.
 Teenage Time with Cliffy Short, Jerry Banks and Ted Daigle: Acadian youth in the age of Elvis Presley; Chapter 3.
 “She loves you, yé, yé, yé”: The Swinging Sixties en français (s’il vous plait); Chapter 4.
 Jean Dularge; and Chapter 5.
 Facing the Day: The far away promis of hard rock.

 Rémi Belliveau is an Acadian interdisciplinary artist and musician hailing from Memramcook, New Brunswick, a village located in Mi’kma’ki, the traditional unceded territory of the Mi’kmaq people.
-Since 2012, his work has been exhibited in galleries throughout the Maritimes, namely the Galerie d’art Louise-et-Reuben-Cohen (NB), the Beaverbrook Art Gallery (NB), the Confederation Centre Art Gallery (PEI), and the St. Mary’s University Art Gallery (NS).
-He was co-director of Moncton’s Galerie Sans Nom from 2014 to 2018, has taught as a sessional at the Université de Moncton, and has published in Canadian Art magazine.
-He currently lives and works on the Kanien’kehá:ka territory of Tiohtià:ke/Mooniyang, commonly referred to as Montréal.
+Since 2012, their work has been exhibited in galleries throughout the Maritimes, namely the Galerie d’art Louise-et-Reuben-Cohen (NB), the Beaverbrook Art Gallery (NB), the Confederation Centre Art Gallery (PEI), and the St. Mary’s University Art Gallery (NS).
+They were co-director of Moncton’s Galerie Sans Nom from 2014 to 2018, have taught as a sessional at the Université de Moncton, and have published in Canadian Art magazine.
+They currently live and work on the Kanien’kehá:ka territory of Tiohtià:ke/Mooniyang, commonly referred to as Montréal.